Synodic-Software/Soul-Engine/README.md

 system with CUDA (primary) or OpenCL (secondary) support.

 #Features
-These include planned features for aid in the vision of the final application.
+These are planned features (partial/incomplete implementations) for aid in the vision of the final application.

   -Spectral bidirectional path tracer